stevenalexander/stevenalexander.github.io/_posts/2019-06-19-patterns-for-getting-started-with-serverless-web-applications.md

 categories: []
 tags: []
 ---
-Starting out looking at serverless applications, it can be a bit intimidating for developers.
-You lose at lot of the built in functionality you are used to from traditiional web application frameworks and just getting something as simple as a basic web application running can be difficult.
+Starting out looking at serverless web applications, it can be a bit intimidating for developers.
+You lose at lot of the built in functionality you are used to from traditional web application frameworks and just getting something as simple as a basic web application running can be difficult.

 I'm writing this as a guide for how to get started creating a web application that runs serverless, showing some approaches you can take.